 What makes the different types of stand up paddle boards type unique from one another?
 It’s simple.
 They are all constructed of different materials, which means each type of paddle board will perform slightly different from one another.
 Depending on your lifestyle and needs, one type of paddle board may be better suited for you.
 Below is a quick guide on the 3 types of paddle boards available.

 This is your traditional hard paddle board.
 Epoxy hard boards are typically constructed of EPS foam and multiple layers of fiberglass and epoxy resin to prevent dings.
-Ultimately, EPS construction creates a lighter, more durable hard paddle board that offers both maneuverability and flexibility for the rider.
+Ultimately, EPS construction creates a lightweight, more durable hard paddle board that offers both maneuverability and flexibility for the rider.
 Epoxy paddle boards are extremely agile in the water and their shape allows for additional glide, making them the perfect board for long-distance paddling adventures.

 The same idea as a soft top surfboard – a soft top paddle board’s front deck is constructed with a spongy, soft foam material.
 However, foam SUPs are still rigid as the core of the board is created out of strong & sturdy materials.
-The core is constructed of an EPS blank and has a supporting piece down the center of the board, known as a stringer, for rigidity.
+The core is constructed of an EPS high-density foam blank and has a supporting piece down the center of the board, known as a stringer, for rigidity.
 ISLE’s Soft Tops have an additional layer that is laminated with fiberglass and epoxy resin – Something other companies do not have.

 Check out our SUP Construction Guide

 Pros and Cons of Epoxy Paddle Boards

 - The most agile type of paddle board

 - Has the best glide, tracking and control

 - Best choice for SUP surfing, SUP racing and long-distance expeditions